Assign an IP address to an Ethernet reader

 To configure a static IP address:

-- For each reader, create an IP configuration containing the static IP address, netmask, default gateway, and (as an option) DNS server.
+- Specify IP address, netmask, default gateway, and DNS server.

-While you can deploy the standard reader configuration after installation, you need to transfer the static IP configurations to the readers before installing them.
+While you can usually deploy the reader configuration after installation, you'll need to deploy it before installation in this case.

 If no static IP address is configured, the reader enables its DHCP client to obtain an IP address dynamically.
 In maintenance mode, the DHCP client is always enabled.